We know that the cost of living crisis is having an impact on everyone.

 The Money Advice Team offer virtual and telephone appointments, which can be booked in advance.
 The team can offer guidance on all money-related matters including student funding, how to manage your personal finances and how to access the Student Support Fund.

-We are also ensuring that our outlets offer a daily hot meal for £1.50, as well as a range of other catering discounts across campus.
+We are ensuring that our outlets offer a daily hot meal for £1.50, as well as a range of other catering discounts across campus.
 Fruit will be available, free of charge, throughout the semester from the Sages hatch in The Hub.
 Simply ask a member of the team.

 If you’re looking for ways to cut down on food bills and reduce food waste, there are a number of external services available: